panva/oauth4webapi/README.md

 ## Supported Runtimes

-The supported JavaScript runtimes include ones that support the utilized Web API globals and standard built-in objects

-These are _(this is not an exhaustive list)_:
+The supported JavaScript runtimes include those that support the utilized Web API globals and standard built-in objects.
+These are _(but are not limited to)_:

 - Browsers
 - Bun
 - Cloudflare Workers